 Top 10 Best Skate Shoes

-When it comes to finding the right pair of skate shoes, it all comes down to what you skate and how you skate.
+When it comes to finding the best skate shoes for skateboarding, it all comes down to what you skate and how you skate.
 In recent years, there has been a bunch of redesigning of skate shoes, but for only really one good reason.

 You see, this redesign (and we are mainly talking about Vans here because this is the brand we know most about in terms of their redesign) took out things that were designed for vert.
 For example, when a vert rider bails out, they slide on their knees.